Wiseana umbraculata: Life cycle

 Adult porina moths mate as soon as they emerge from the soil after completing the larval stage.
 The moths fly in spring, summer, and early autumn depending on location.
 The moths do not feed and only live a few days.
 During these few days, the female moth flies over pastures and releases around 3000 eggs.
 Her eggs will hatch within a few weeks.
 At first the newly hatched caterpillars will live above ground.
 They spend about 5 weeks on top of the soil feeding on plant matter and microflora.
-As the caterpillars grow larger, they burrow beneath the soil and construct permanent silk burrows which can reach a depth of around 30cm.
+As the caterpillars grow larger, they burrow beneath the soil and construct permanent silk burrows which can reach a depth of around 30 cm.
 They will emerge from these burrows at night to feed.
 They sever grass and clover leaves at the base of the plant and drag them back to their burrow to consume.
 Porina caterpillars will moult seven or eight times over their lifetime.
 Development from egg to adult takes 12 months.